biospi/seaMass-windeps/README.md

 Building: Windows
 ------------------
+[CMake](http://www.cmake.org/) must be installed and on the path.
 Ensure you invoke the Visual Studio or Intel compiler command prompt with the desired build environment (i.e. 32 or 64 bit).
 For Visual Studio builds, then simply run *build.bat*.
 For Intel builds, you need to also supply the Boost toolset as an argument, e.g. *build.bat intel-15.0* for Intel C++ Composer XE 2015 or *build.bat intel-14.0* for Composer XE 2013.

 Using
 -----